Google Polymer

 Au – Gold elements

-These are special elements and can be used for e-commerce for credit-card input elements and like that.
+These special elements can be utilized for e-commerce, such as credit card input elements and more.

 Pt – Platinum elements